 If you are a returning student and would like to discuss your options, please contact your academic department at Penn State Great Valley.

-Please note our updated hours of operation for the fall 2020 semester.
-The Registration and Admissions Offices will be open Monday - Thursday from 10:00 a.m. to 6:00 p.m.
+During the spring 2021 semester, the Registration and Admissions office will be open for in-person business on Monday and Tuesdays from 10:00 a.m. – 6:00 p.m.
+For the remainder of the week, Wednesday – Friday, registration and admissions staff will work remotely but be accessible via email.
 The Offices of Student Aid, Career Management Services, Writing Specialist, and Mental Health Counseling will continue to operate virtually, and appointments for one-on-one counseling are required.

 If you are a new student who is a U.S. citizen or permanent resident or if you are a new international student, please contact the Penn State Great Valley Admissions Team at [email protected].